 The first daily departure from Montreal to Toronto leaves at 18:55, while the last journey of the day sets out at 13:47.
 These are according to the standard schedules for the route between Montreal and Toronto.
 However, different providers' timetables can vary from day to day or month to month, so these particular departures may not be available every day.
 Some providers may change their schedules on public holidays and weekends, or during the summer months.
 Check your travel dates when making your booking.

 Which stations can I use on the Montreal to Toronto route?

-You can depart from Montreal at stations such as Montreal Gare Centrale and Montreal-Dorval Train station.
-At the end of the journey, you will be able to arrive in Toronto at the following stations: Toronto-Guildwood Train station and Toronto Union Station.
+You can depart from Montreal at stations such as Montreal-Dorval Train station and Montreal Gare Centrale.
+At the end of the journey, you will be able to arrive in Toronto at the following stations: Toronto-Guildwood Train station, Toronto Union Station and Toronto Union Train Station.
 Some of these stations may only be served by particular travel providers.
 Because of this, there may not be a direct connection between all the stations in Montreal and Toronto.
 Plan your journey carefully, as it may be necessary to make another connection before departure or after arrival.